youhgo/youhgo.github.io/_posts/2024-08-20-DOPP-Config-ORC-EN.md

 ## Configuring:

+### prerequisites

-Go into the folder of the DFIR-ORC-CONFIG repo you just donwloaded :
+Go into the folder of the DFIR-ORC-CONFIG repo you just downloaded :

 it should be : "dfir-orc-config-master/" and you should have the following inside :